Faruque169/A-Classification-problem-in-Business-aspects-Churn-Analysis-/README.md

 ## Reason for choosing
 1. Speed
 2. Awareness of sparse data
-3. mplementation on single, distributed systems and out-of-core computation
+3. Implementation on single, distributed systems and out-of-core computation
 4. Parallelization

 ## Findings